This post may contain affiliate links. Please read the disclosure policy.

 When the weather starts turning colder, I look forward to baking fall pies like apple, pumpkin, sweet potato, pecan and pear.
-With the abundance of pears from my parents tree I have been waiting for just the right time to make a homemade pear pie.
-With fall right around the corner I figured there was no better time than now!
 With their tender, flaky pastry and warm fruit centers, luscious homemade pies are hard to resist.

 Slices of fresh pear are layered into a pastry shell, sprinkled with sugar, splashed with lemon juice and topped with a woven lattice crust.

 - 2 1/2 cups unbleached all-purpose flour, divided

 - 2 tablespoons sugar